Skip to main content

 We arrived in Galway in the evening and enjoyed the lively atmosphere of King's Head Pub.
 The next morning, we took a boat over to the Aran Islands which are stunningly beautiful.
 I did get a little seasick on the boat, but that is not uncommon for me.
 If you are prone to seasickness, grab that dramamine ahead of time.

 Also in Galway, we took in the the ancient ruins of the Seven Churches which is hauntingly beautiful.
-After the Aran Islans, we grabbed drinks at the American Bar which served Smithwicks, Guinness, and maybe some cheeseburgers.
+After the Aran Islans, we grabbed drinks at the American Bar which served Smithwicks, Guinness, and cheeseburgers.

 King's Head Pub